-At an early age I recall my grandparents' neighbour and a friend called in to tell my father his mother had died in her sleep.
+At an early age I recall my grandparents' neighbour come to our house to tell my father that his mother had died in her sleep.
 For the first time in my life, I saw Dad show deep emotion.
 The feeling I had I remember so well.
-I felt for him and somehow, I got to know another part of my dad at that time.
+I felt for him and somehow, I got to know another part of my Dad at that time.

 The relational side of dying has an intenseness that can bring forth deeper understanding of the self first and foremost and those present during this time, family, and friends.
 Dying and Death can have many gifts.

 My nature has always been to care for those in need, it's something I was born with.
-When my mum was in care, I saw so much loneliness in care facilities that it caused people to often die alone.
+When my mum was in care, I saw so much loneliness in care facilities and on many occasions people often died alone.

 My natural instinct was to go and assist, hold hands, soothe, comfort, listen, and reassure.
-When it came time for mum’s dying process, I learnt so much from her and what happened around her being in a rest home.
+When it came time for Mum’s dying process, I learnt so much from her and what happened around her being in a rest home.
 My question arose, “Why can’t we be at home?” because it requires support and knowledge of how to do this when circumstances don’t allow it.
 From this situation, I know that my mission is to be a Companion to the Dying.
-I went about finding voluntary positions, did training, worked at a Hospice and offered the service of writing people’s memoirs.
-I find this very fulfilling.
+I went about finding voluntary positions at Hospice, cared for many people that were dying along with completing End-of-Life Doula training.

 To educate and support individuals toward a conscious, peaceful transition.